Upscale Chinese Brasserie in the Castro

 The stark concrete exterior adds an air of mystery—like stepping into an unmarked SoMa nightclub—but the reality of the opulent interior couldn’t be more opposite.
 Walk over the marble-floored entrance to the circular bar, where you’ll start with some French 75s before settling into one of the secluded U-shaped booths.

-And don’t let its non-Chinatown address or the French cabaret interior dotted with red velvet drapery and crystal chandeliers sway you—the focus is Chinese first, with dishes like Mongolian Lamb
+And don’t let its non-Chinatown address or the French cabaret interior dotted with red velvet drapery and crystal chandeliers sway you—the focus is Chinese first, with dishes like Mongolian Lamb and Red Chili Prawns, plus a bit of French charm like Beef Bourguignon.

 A little French charm goes a long way.